stonebaldwin/stonebaldwin/README.md

 Howdy 👋,

-I'm currently a Management Information Systems undergraduate at UNCW
+Currently a Management Information Systems undergraduate at UNCW

 Full Stack developer that focuses on front-end development.